KSExcel Reference

 |---|---|---|---|

-target | string | "A1" on active sheet | Cell address ("B3"), sheet-qualified address ("Sheet2!C1"), or named range |
+target | string | active cell | Cell address ("B3") or sheet-qualified address ("Sheet2!C1") |

-namedRange | boolean | true | When true, wraps data in an Excel Table and creates a named range |
+namedRange | boolean | true | Wrap the data in an Excel Table and create a named range |

 Returns: { tableName: string | null, address: string, rowCount: number }